JulianOzelRose/TRR-SaveMaster/README.md

 Ammunition is stored in a similar fashion to Tomb Raider II.
 The logic of a primary offset and secondary offset still apply; unequipped weapons only store ammo on the primary offset, and equipped weapons store ammo on both offsets.
 The secondary ammo index also correlates with the number of active entities, and the index can be determined by the location of the `{0xFF, 0xFF, 0xFF, 0xFF}` array.

-The ammo index in Tomb Raider III shifts by a consistent value of 0x1A.
+The ammo index in Tomb Raider III typically shifts by a value of 0x1A.
+However, much like in Tomb Raider II, there are some exceptions to this pattern.
+Each index corresponds to two possible locations of the 0xFF array, the second array being +0xA bytes from the first array.
 See the code below for calculating the secondary ammo index.

 ```
 private int GetSecondaryAmmoIndex()